Yangtdy1/landingpage/README.md

 # projects
-This repository is for my responsive web projects.
+This contain the code for my responsive landing page.